What You Need to Know About Freight Prepaid vs. Collect

 What Is Freight Collect?

-Freight collect is a shipping payment method in which the receiver of the shipment pays for all freight costs directly to the carrier.
+Freight collect is a freight payment method in which the receiver of the shipment pays for all freight costs directly to the carrier.
 This means the sender of the shipment does not need to pay for shipping upfront.
 Instead, they send it on a freight collect basis and pay upon delivery.
-It’s important to note that freight collect does not mean free shipping—the receiver must still be prepared to pay for all associated charges.
+It’s important to note that freight collect does not mean free shipping—the receiver must still be prepared to pay for all associated shipping charges.

 How It Works